-The scope of activities within the Quality Improvement Program provides a framework to monitor and evaluate significant aspects of care and service provided to health plan members and their service delivery systems.
+The scope of activities within the Quality Improvement Program provides a framework for EmblemHealth to monitor, evaluate, and improve the quality and safety of clinical care and services it provides to its members.
 EmblemHealth takes an active role in helping its members stay healthy, get better quickly, and live effectively with illness.
 Measures for monitoring important aspects of medical care, mental health care, and quality of service, including patient safety, have been developed and implemented.
 They include:

 - Quality of care, including continuity and coordination of care.